Abdou-bnm/NexusAI/README.md

 ## **Usage**
   To interact with the bot, use the following commands in your Discord server:

-  - **/gpt [your-message] :** Get a response from the AI.
-  The bot will respond with an AI-generated message based on the input provided.
+  - **/gpt [your-message] :** Get a response from the AI.\n The bot will respond with an AI-generated message based on the input provided.

 ## Project Structure
   - run.py: The main entry point for running the bot.
-  - app/: Contains the core logic of the bot.
+  - app/: Contains the core logic of the bot.\n
-    \t - NexusAI/: Handles the Discord API interactions.
+    - NexusAI/: Handles the Discord API interactions.\n
-    \t - chatgpt_ai/: Contains the integration with OpenAI's GPT.
+    - chatgpt_ai/: Contains the integration with OpenAI's GPT.
   - img/: Placeholder for any images used in the bot .
   - .env: Environment variables file.